akarsh1888/questions/README.md

 <!-- General  -->

-1. Pipeline Experience you have ?
+1. Pipeline Experience you have?
-2. Agile Methodologies is it followed ?
+2. Agile Methodologies: Is it followed?
-3. local storage vs session storage vs cookie (lifecycle)
+3. Local Storage vs Session Storage vs Cookie (Lifecycle)
-4. What are the security measures you take while building an application
+4. What are the security measures you take while building an application?
-5. Have you used JWT ?
+5. Have you used JWT?
 Advantages of It
-6. Explain current project and it's architecture
+6. Explain the current project and its architecture
 7. SPA vs MPA
-8. What is web accessibility
+8. What is web accessibility?
-9. What is caching mechanism and service workers
+9. What is caching mechanism and service workers?
-10. How do you optimize your website for better load times
+10. How do you optimize your website for better load times?
-11. What is minification
+11. What is minification?
-12. when a response is sent from server to browser , what gets loaded first , html , css or js ?
+12. When a response is sent from the server to the browser, what gets loaded first: HTML, CSS, or JS?
-13. code splitting and how do we perform ?
+13. Code splitting and how do we perform it?

 <!-- HTML -->

 1. HTML Entities
 2. Block vs Inline Elements
-3. Anchor Tag
-4. Image is an inline or block level element?
-5. Semantic HTML/Elements
+3. Semantic HTML/Elements
-6. Why we need meta tags in a website?
+4. Why we need meta tags in a website?
-7. CSS vs CSS3
+5. CSS vs CSS3
-8. Latest Input Type Tags + How to Apply Linear Gradient on Text + Achieving the Same Effect Without Transition
+6. Latest Input Type Tags
-9. HTTP Request Life Cycle
+7. HTTP Request Life Cycle

 <!-- CSS -->

 1. Explain Box Model
-2. Padding vs Margin
-3. Different CSS Selectors
+2. Different CSS Selectors
+3. CSS Specificity
+4. Padding vs Margin
-4. display:none vs visibility:hidden
+5. display:none vs visibility:hidden
+6. CSS Modules and What is SCSS
+7. rem vs em vs px Properties
-5. Centering a Div in a body tag
+8. Centering a Div in a body tag
-6. Z-Index
+9. Align three divs into three equal parts on the screen (Using Flexbox)
-7. Explain Flexbox Property
+10. Explain Flexbox Property
-8. Different Positioning Properties
-9. CSS Specificity
-10. rem vs em Properties
 11. Flexbox vs Grid
-12. CSS Modules and What is SCSS
+12. Z-Index
+13. How to Make a Website Responsive using CSS
+14. Different Positioning Properties
-13. What are Mixins and How Are They Helpful in CSS?
+15. What are Mixins and How Are They Helpful in CSS?
-14. Different Ways to Make a Website Responsive
+16. How to center align an image inside a div
+17. How to Apply a Linear Gradient on Text + Achieving the Same Effect Without Transition

 <!-- Javascript -->

 1. Explain different design patterns (Todo)
-2. var vs let vs const (with help of hoisting)
+2. var vs let vs const (with the help of hoisting)
-3. closure
+3. Closure
+4. Is closure automatically garbage collected, and is it a good thing or a bad thing?
-4. explain some ES6/ES7 features
+5. Explain some ES6/ES7 features
-5. spread vs rest
+6. Spread vs Rest
-6. typeof null == undefined (typeof null === undefined)
+7. typeof null == undefined (typeof null === undefined)
-7. primitive vs non-primitive data type
-8. variable vs function hoisting
+8. Primitive vs Non-primitive data types
+9. Variable vs Function Hoisting
-9. console.log([..."sandip"], 1+"2"), is string iterable?
+10. `console.log([..."sandip"], 1+"2")`: Is a string iterable?
-10. slice vs splice
+11. slice vs splice
-11. DeepCopy vs ShallowCopy (Different ways to copy an object)
+12. DeepCopy vs ShallowCopy (Different ways to copy an object)
-12. Function Currying
+13. Function Currying
-13. Arrow vs Traditional function
+14. Arrow vs Traditional function
-14. Event Bubbling and how to prevent it
+15. Event Bubbling and how to prevent it
-15. event delegation
+16. Event delegation
-16. call vs apply vs bind
+17. call vs apply vs bind
-17. Polyfill (forEach)
+18. Polyfill (forEach, map)
-18. Object.freeze
+19. Object.freeze
-19. map vs filter
+20. map vs filter
-20. reduce vs sort
+21. reduce vs sort
-21. Validate an email using JS
+22. Validate an email using JS
-22. IIFE'S
-23. coercion vs hoisting
+23. IIFE's (Immediately Invoked Function Expressions)
+24. Coercion vs Hoisting
-24. Uses of (Promise.all vs Promise.any)
+25. Uses of (Promise.all vs Promise.any vs Promise.race)
-25. What are Pure Functions
+26. What are Pure Functions
-27. BOM vs DOM
+27. BOM (Browser Object Model) vs DOM (Document Object Model)
-27. Event Loop
+28. Event Loop
-28. Angular vs React
+29. Angular vs React
-29. what is dangerouslySetInnerHTML and why I should use it?
+30. What is dangerouslySetInnerHTML and why should I use it?
 30. Find the even number [1,2,3,4,5,6,7,8,9]
     [1, 2,3, 4, 5,6,7,8,9].filter(item => item % 2 === 0)
     [1, 2,3, 4, 5,6,7,8,9].map(item => item % 2)
+31. What are generator functions ?
+32. OOPS in js
+33. Nested Properties missing eg. const personalName = data?.level1?.name?.personalName ??
+'Default Value';
+34. add "John" after the "Hello" word in the string "Hello How are you?
+35. const arr =[1,2,3]
+    arr.foo = 4;
+    for(let i in arr){
+    console.log(i)
+    }
+36. let i;
+    for(i=0; i<3; i++){
+      const log = () => {
+        console.log(i)
+      }
+      setTimeout(log, 100);
+    }
+37. new Promise(res => res(2))
+    .then((v) => {
+    console.log(v);
+    return v * 2;
+    }).then((v) => {
+    console.log(v);
+    return v * 2;
+    }).finally((v) => {
+    console.log(v);
+    return v * 2;
+    }).then((v) => {
+    console.log(v);
+    })
+38. sort this array alphabetically var arr = [{name:"Palak"},
+{name:"Akarsh"},
+{name:"Parag"},
+{name:"Saif"},
+{name:"Manish"}
+]
+39. Implement cache/memoize function
+eg. const clumsyProduct = (num1, num2) => {
+  for(let i = 1; i <= 10000000; i++){}
+    return num1 * num2;
+}

+const myMemoize = (fn, context) => {
+  const res = {};
+  return (...args) => {
+    var argsCache = JSON.stringify(args);
+    if(!res[argsCache]) {
+      res[argsCache] = fn.call(context || this, ...args)
+    }
+    return res[argsCache];
+  }
+}

 <!-- React -->